-Bill O’Reilly Met With Pope Francis Ahead Of Fox News Termination– Was He Looking For Redemption
+Bill O’Reilly Met With Pope Francis Ahead Of Fox News Termination: Was He Looking For Redemption?

 — manuela degunali (@ma6ui) April 19, 2017

-According to The New York Times, the host of The O’Reilly Factor waited in The Vatican VIP section for a chance to meet the Pontiff during the religious leader’s weekly audience with the public.
+According to the New York Times, the host of The O’Reilly Factor waited in the Vatican VIP section for a chance to meet the pontiff during the religious leader’s weekly audience with the public.
 This special seating is located behind the Papal Throne and is only available to people who receive exclusive tickets that are given out by the papal household.
-They are often a way for visiting “dignitaries” to meet with the Pope without having a formal audience, The New York Times notes.
+They are often a way for visiting “dignitaries” to meet with the pope without having a formal audience, the New York Times notes.

 Bill O’Reilly has previously lectured Pope Francis on his show for his views on immigration.

-In February 2016, the Pope said, in what seemed like a carefully worded jab at then presidential candidate Donald Trump, that “A person who only thinks about building walls, wherever they may be, and not building bridges is not a Christian.”
+In February of 2016, the pope said, in what seemed like a carefully worded jab at then presidential candidate Donald Trump, “A person who only thinks about building walls, wherever they may be, and not building bridges is not a Christian.”

 O’Reilly took issue with his statement and commented about it on his show a couple of days later.